fumi-github/omicwas/README.md

 ## Installation in R

-Run the following in R:
+Run the following to install from CRAN archive:

+    install.packages("omicwas")

+In order to install the most recent version, possibly not yet in CRAN:

     install.packages("devtools")
     devtools::install_github("fumi-github/omicwas")